 While such in-depth accounting is beyond the scope of this analysis, OLO has assessed the economic impacts of enacting Bill 29-20 assuming that the property tax abatement results in additional high-rise developments at Metro stations and that the new developments cause additional households to relocate to the County.
-To assess the economic impacts of these potential events, OLO uses the Regional Input-Output Modeling System (RIMS II) "final-demand multipliers" for Montgomery County developed by the U.S. Bureau of Economic Analysis.
-The RIMS II multipliers capture how "an initial change in economic activity results in other rounds of spending.
-Spending diminishes over time due to "leakages" from the County economy, such as paying taxes, increasing savings, and purchasing goods and services produced outside the County.
-To illustrate, a high-rise development would involve producing and purchasing asphalt, hammers, and other construction materials and equipment, and employing construction workers, some of whom reside in the County.
+To assess the economic impacts of these potential events, OLO uses the Regional Input-Output Modeling System (RIMS II) "final-demand multipliers" for Montgomery County developed by the U.S. Bureau of Economic Analysis.4 The RIMS II multipliers capture how "an initial change in economic activity results in other rounds of spending."5 Spending diminishes over time due to "leakages" from the County economy, such as paying taxes, increasing savings, and purchasing goods and services produced outside the County.6 To illustrate, a high-rise development would involve producing and purchasing asphalt, hammers, some of whom reside in the County.
 Workers